mohit2314/aspire-app/README.md

 ```
 ## 1. UI Challenge
  To see ui challenge, please go to following path ```/#/ui-challenge```

+Note:- Please reload page

+ ## 2. Code Challenge
+To see code challenge, app by default opens up on login page, but can also be navigated through following path ```/#/login ```

 ### Build the app for production
 ```bash